 - All questions are welcome.

-In any small group experience, we will encounter a variety of situations: people who perhaps don’t yet think with the mind of the Church.
-Others may come from different faith backgrounds or have no faith at all.
-Some may be struggling with significant trauma and wounds and there may be some who are not fully engaged in the experience.
-What’s important to keep in mind is to see everyone in the small group as God sees them and to respond in love.
-When possible, encourage ongoing conversations outside the small group as needed.
-This is where accompaniment between the weeks can be a significant pastoral support..
+In any small group experience, we will encounter a variety of situations.
+Some may come from different faith backgrounds or have no faith at all.
+Some may be struggling with significant trauma and wounds.
+Others may not fully engage in the experience.

-Absolutely.
-When participants on the retreat receive prayer ministry, we simply pray with and for our friends, rather than pray over them.
+Please note: We are simply praying with and for our guests, rather than praying over them.
 As brothers and sisters, we stand alongside one another before God and bring their needs before Him.
-For further clarity, you may reference the Prayer Ministry guide that is available on our resource page.
+For further clarity, you may reference the Prayer Ministry guide that is available in the Running Rescue Guide.